dangoslen/dangoslen-me-site/content/blog/how-to-give-technical-feedback.md

 ---
 path: /how-to-give-technical-feedback
 date: 2020-09-23T15:55:33.325Z
-title: How to Give Technical Feedback
+title: How to Give Feedback
 description: Feedback is hard.
-Technical feedback is even harder.
 Here are some tips to help you give feedback well.
 ---
 Let's face it: giving feedback is hard.